seedlit/netcdf_to_parquet/README.md

 Note that some of the tests are live tests that actually download a file from GCS bucket.
 Depending on your system and internet speed, it might take upto few seconds to execute the tests.

 ## TODOs
- - add dockerfile
- - add container
+ - add queries
  - add visual examples in readme
  - add streamlit?
- - how to speed up?
- - OOP?
  - Package it into a library
- - setup GitHub actions
  - add coverage report?
  - add doc strings
- - add exception handling and logs
+ - fix black and flake8 conflict
- - add tqdm or some other progress bar

 ## Improvements
+ - speed up
+ - OOP